-Estimation Uncertainty (Continued)
+Estimation uncertainty (Continued)

-(c) Provision for impairment of inventory
+(c) Net realisable value for inventory

 The Group reviewed an ageing analysis of inventory at each balance sheet date, and made allowance for obsolete and slow-moving inventory identified that was no longer recoverable or suitable for use.
 Management estimated the net realisable value for inventory based primarily on the latest invoice prices and current market conditions.
 The Group carried out a review of inventory on a product-by-product basis at each balance sheet date and made allowances for obsolete items.